-Common symptoms may include headache and the sensation of spinning or light-headedness.
-Some people also may have mild confusion, nausea, and, more commonly in children, vomiting.
+Common symptoms of minor head injuries may include headache and the sensation of spinning or light-headedness.
+Some people also have mild confusion, nausea, and, more commonly in children, vomiting.
 Young children may simply become irritable.

 For some time after a concussion, people may experience headache, dizziness, fatigue, poor memory, inability to concentrate, trouble sleeping, difficulty thinking, irritability, depression, and anxiety.
 These symptoms are called the postconcussion syndrome.

-Clear fluid or blood may drain from the nose, ears, or both if a person has a fracture of the base of the skull (see Skull Fracture).
+Clear fluid or blood may drain from the nose, ears, or both if a person has a fracture at the base of the skull.

 Herniation: The Brain Under Pressure

 An injured brain may bleed or swell because fluid accumulates (called cerebral edema).
 This bleeding and swelling gradually increase the pressure on the brain because the skull cannot expand to accommodate any increase in its contents.
 As the pressure increases, the person’s symptoms worsen and new symptoms appear.
 The first symptoms of increased pressure within the skull (intracranial pressure) include worsening headache, impaired thinking, a decreased level of consciousness, and vomiting.
 Later, the person may become unresponsive.
 The pupils may widen (dilate).